2021-22

 Mon.
 May 2 - NATIONAL AP GOVERNMENT AND POLITICS EXAM

 Fri.
 April 29 - Completed Part Two of the State of Ohio AIR test for American Government.
 Reviewed Foundational Documents and a few key Supreme Court Cases.
 Assignment: Please review the documents and the court cases (Key AP Gov't Court Cases Quizlet) prior to taking the National Exam on Monday.
 Be at school at 7:45 a.m.
 The test begins promptly at 8:00 in the Gallery across from the auditorium.
 Bring two erasable ink pens and a couple of your favorite pencils (sharpened).
-National AP Exam Study Site.
+National Exam Prep Webpage

 Wed.
 April 27 - Completed Part One of the State of Ohio AIR test for American Government.
 Shared the answers to the practice questions in the Wolfford text.
 Discussed the three roles of the media.
 Mr. Saygers stopped in to discuss the AP Exam testing procedure coming up for Monday May 2 at 8:00 a.m. in the Gallery across from the Auditorium.
 You need to purchase or have in your possession two blue or black erasable ink pens for the national exam.
 Assignment: Continue to prep for the national exam.
 Remember you MUST have a charged chrome book next class in order to take the test.
 If you have a charge of 80% or more you will receive a 100% for a daily work assignment grade.